Layering Clothes for Skiing

 Most people ski with a helmet on these days which provide a good degree of insulation and wind proofing themselves, though insulation coverage isn't the same as from a hat and you won't want to always be wearing your helmet.

 To go under a helmet or hood, a clean shape is needed without bobbles or other sticky-out bits.
-A plain hat such as a beanie allows you to easily fit a helmet or pull a hood over them and the lack of bulk means they can easily slip into a pocket without taking up too much room.
+A plain hat such as a beanie allows you to easily fit a helmet or pull a hood over them and the lack of bulk means they can slip into a pocket without taking up too much room.

 Make sure hats cover the ears too or have ear-flaps that can be folded down when needed.